LSU overcomes slow start to outmuscle St. Bonaventure 76-61

 BLOOMINGTON, Ind.
 (AP) — Freshman Cameron Thomas scored 27 points in another impressive performance and his LSU teammates provided the rebounding muscle, leading the eighth-seeded Tigers past ninth-seeded St. Bonaventure 76-61 on Saturday and into the second round of the NCAA Tournament.

-LSU (19-9) can reach its second straight Sweet 16 if it beats either Michigan, the top seed in the Midwest Region, or No. 16 Texas Southern on Monday.
+LSU (19-9) can reach its second straight Sweet 16 if it beats Michigan, the top seed in the Midwest Region.

 “We can certainly play better, but I think we’ve played a lot more physical since the Vanderbilt home game,” coach Will Wade said.
 “For us, it’s about getting stops and rebounding, which we did a great job of.”